cdisc-org/usdm/README.md

 - Seconds: 'S', 'SECS', 'SEC', 'SECONDS', 'SECOND'

 So ```3 Y```, ```3 YRS```, ```3 YR```, ```3 YEARS```, ```3 YEAR``` are all equivalent.
 Only a single value and unit should be entered, i.e. combination values are not supported.

+### Templated Text

+Some entries can include "tags" that allow the text to reference structured content from elsewhere in the model.
+An example is an activity name.
+These sections of text are formatted as `[tag_name]` within the text.
+The `tag_name` refers to an entry within a dictionary (see the dictionaries sheet)

+An example of Templated Text is `Subjects shall be between [min_age] and [max_age]` where the min and max ages will be inserted using the dictionary entries that refer to particular attribute values from within the structured parts of the model.

 ### Sheet Descriptions